Anorth1997/FinancialOnlineBudgetingSystem/deliverables/iteration-03.plan.md

  * If applicable, specify any naming conventions or standards you decide to adopt.
  * Don't forget to **explain why** you chose this workflow.

 ## Product

 #### Goals and tasks

- * Describe your goals for this iteration and the tasks that you will have to complete in order to achieve these goals.
+* Integrate communication between the users of the system
+  * Revenue goal communication between all levels of users
+  * Finance request approvals for large sums by financial department
- * Order the items from most to least important.
+* Implement the database to store user/company data
- * Feel free (but not obligated) to specify some/all tasks as user stories.
+  * User data should include login information as well as employee type
+  * Company data should include revenue goals, expected budget as well as actual spending
+* Implement graphs to be dynamically generated based on input from database
+* Launch the application on a server

 #### Artifacts

 List/describe the artifacts you will produce in order to present your project idea.

 * Artifacts can be text, code, images, videos, interactive mock-ups and/or any other useful artifact you can think of.
 * Make sure to explain the purpose of each artifact (i.e. Why is it on your to-do list?
 Why is it useful for your team?)
 * Be concise, yet precise.
    For example: "Build the website" is not precise at all, but "Build a static home page and upload it somewhere, so that it is publicly accessible" is much clearer.